 How much does 3D Printing cost?

 If you are looking for an app that will calculate the length of your filament spool and the rough cost to print a project, then you’ll need something like The 3D Print Cost Calculator.
 Input the required data fields, e.g. Filament material, diameter, weight and length of the spool.
 Very handy if your printer does not do this for you via its software!

-The cost of your 3D printer is a one of altho be sure to take in consideration in case it needs any future repairs.
+The cost of your 3D printer is a one off, altho be sure to consider if it needs any future repairs.

 Top iOS 3D Printing Apps

 eDrawing is a mobile 3D app viewer that has a few niche features included.
-The iOS version holds an advantage or two over its Android counterpart, including augmented reality, this allows you to view a 3D image placed in your surroundings via your mobile camera, you could almost reach out and touch it!
+The iOS version holds an advantage or two over its Android counterpart, including augmented reality.
+This allows you to view a 3D image placed in your surroundings via your mobile camera, and you could almost reach out and touch it!

 So, you’re a small business with multiple 3D printers.
 Bumblebee with BotQueue might be just what you need.
 You can print numerous jobs for various printers whenever and wherever you are.
 The drawback is that it does need to be installed on a computer before you can use the mobile features, and at present, your options are either Mac or Linex, with a Windows version reportedly not be too far away.